saraso2014/identifying-utility-outages/README.md

 We were able to obtain 18,000 tweets from January, July and October 2019 using the GetOldTweets3 API wrapper.
 - Two sentences on Feature Engineering and Visualization (Eric)
-- Two sentences on Conclusions and Recommendations (Eric, Dereje, Sara)
+- Two sentences on Conclusions and Recommendations (Eric, Dereje, Sara) We recommend that this model be scaled for production by connecting a database that pulls the most recent tweets referencing power outages in the DC Metro Area and populates the dashboard with accurate geo-data.
 ## Project Directory:

 - README.md